oliveirabalsa/oliveirabalsa/README.md

 I've worked as an electronics, computer support, programming teacher and today I'm finally a software developer and my focus (for now) is the javascript language and its technologies.

 - 🌎 I'm from São Paulo, SP - Brazil
-- 🔭 I’m currently working with node.js and Vue js as a Full-stack developer and Tech lead...
+- 🔭 I’m currently working with Node.js and Vue js as a Full-stack developer and Tech lead...
-- 🌱 I’m currently learning Docker, Nginx, Kubernetes, Typescript and Clean Architecture
+- 🌱 I’m currently learning React, React Native, Docker, Nginx, Kubernetes, Typescript and Clean Architecture

 <div>
   <img src="https://github-readme-stats.vercel.app/api?username=oliveirabalsa&show_icons=true&theme=dark"/>